Dineshkumar20044/ignite-learning-paths-training-aiml/README.md

 ## Do the Demos

 If you are here to reproduce a demo in the comfort of your home/office, go in in the section [Sessions](#sessions).
-In each session you will find deployment instructions, to create the environment you need, and a tutorial to do the demo step by step.
+In each session you will find deployment instructions, to create the environment you need, and a tutorial to do the demo step by step...

 ## Presenting the content